krother/training_and_teaching_methods/planning/how_to_teach.md

 A teacher must not make any group member look like an idiot (“to lose their face”).
 Depending on the cultural context you put the student or yourself into trouble.

 This means: Picking people from the group and questioning them, giving nonconstructive feedback after student presentations are absolute no-gos!

+## Some other things yet to document

+* Anchors and Priming
+* Weekly projects
+- knowledge capacitor
+* Prototypes (examples that weave a thread through one or more lessons)
+* inductive (concepts -> details -> examples) vs. deductive (example -> detail -> concepts) teaching